dnbaumgartner/XPilotView/README.md

 The 64-bit [X-Plane SDK 2.1.3](http://www.xsquawkbox.net/xpsdk/mediawiki/Main_Page).

 ## Software Design
-The main theme of the software design is to execute all functions of the plugin in isolation from the X-Plane runtime threading system.
-The principle function of the XPlugin is simply to asyncronously fetch computed view angles and write the same to the appropriate X-Plane variables.
-All GUI operations are performed by threaded QtApplication classes and all interactions with the gyro device and subsequent computations execute in the context of a dedicated thread.
+The main theme of the software design is to execute all functions of the plugin in isolation from the X-Plane runtime threading system in order to minimize any perturbations of the X-Plane cycle time.
+The principle function of the XPlugin module is then to simply and asyncronously fetch computed view angles and write the same to the appropriate X-Plane variables.
+All GUI operations are performed by threaded QtApplication classes and all interactions with the gyro device and subsequent computations execute in the context of a dedicated thread independent of the X-Plane runtime.

 The major components of the design are the following classes:
 * XPlugin: